 2005 Uncirculated Mint Set

 The United States Mint began using a new type of finish for the annual uncirculated coin set.
-The 2005 Mint Set was the first year to include coins struck with the so-called “satin finish”.
+The 2005 Mint Set (Buy on eBay) was the first year to include coins struck with the so-called “satin finish”.

 When sales began on May 31, the US Mint indicated that it was the first time in history that the set had a satin finish.
 The purpose of the change was to adopt a consisted style across the various uncirculated products and further differentiate the coins from those included in numismatic bags and rolls or issued for circulation.
 The satin finish is created by sandblasting blanks prior to striking, which results in coins with frosted, less reflective surfaces.